Total Pageviews

 CALMING THE STORM

 If you have an End Times ideology that requires a Big Baddy, I want to assure you that I haven’t taken that away.
 Even if I tell you that most Bible scholars consider the beast of the sea to be the Emperor Nero (his name adds up to 666 by gematria calculations of John of Patmos’s time), or that many feel Paul’s man of lawlessness was Emperor Caligula (who ordered his image erected in the Jerusalem Temple), I still haven’t deprived us (exegetically) of an embodiment of evil for the end of our age.
 You don’t need to agree with any of these scholarly identifications to follow my main point.
-If the ideas here are making some waves for you, allow me a moment to still the waters a bit.
+If the ideas here are making some waves for you, allow me a moment to somewhat still those waters.

 A question: Ever notice how every modern decade seems to see itself as a candidate for the End Times?
 For you baby boomers it was Hal Lindsey’s Late Great Planet Earth, for us millennials it was the year 2000 and the follow-up 2012/Planet X nonsense, and for you Gen Z-ers who might have tripped over this post, it was 2025’s Tik Tok Rapture insanity.